UCloudDoc-Team/cli/cmd/ucloud/udpn/create.md

   --quantity     int         Optional.
 The duration of the instance.
 N years/months. (default 1)

   --project-id     string    Optional.
-Project-id, see 'ucloud project list' (default "org-oxjwoi")
+Project-id, see 'ucloud project list'

   --help, -h                 help for create